 It’s that time of year again!
 For many of us, this means shorter days, colder weather, and sometimes, sicknesses.
 Feeling under the weather, particularly with cold or flu symptoms can easily sneak up on you and your family this time of year.
 So, how can you ensure that everyone in your household stays healthy?
 We spoke with Dr. Amy Oksa, a pediatrician with Sanford Health in Dickinson, ND, to learn the best tips and tricks!

 - Get enough sleep.
 Yes, adults too!
-Lack of adequate sleep can weaken your immune system.
+Lack of quality sleep can weaken your immune system.
 Sleeping the recommended number of hours each night helps keep your immune system strong and ready to target invading infections and inflammation.
-Check out this chart to find sleep recommendations for all ages.
+Check out the sleep recommendations for all ages here.

 - Drink plenty of water.
-Water helps keep your body hydrated, gets rid of wastes, and keeps you functioning at an optimal level.
+Water helps keep your body hydrated and keeps you functioning at an optimal level.
 Watch this video to learn more about the importance of drinking water.

-- Eat healthy.
+- Eat nutritious foods.
 Fruits and vegetables are packed with nutrients that help keep your immune system strong.
 For example, kiwis, oranges, strawberries, broccoli, cauliflower, and red peppers are great sources of Vitamin C. Curious about what other foods are good fuel for your body?
 Check out this chart!

 - Be physically active.
 Physical activity is great for overall health, such as keeping your heart strong and helping protect against chronic diseases.
 Additionally, physical activity supports a strong immune system.
 You can get in some movement right now with a fitBoost or fitFlow!